 - Dash is often anxious and hates being left alone.
 I write about Dash’s separation anxiety all of the time.
 This isn’t news.
 So, I asked how I could soothe him to make him feel better.
 “It was just his nature to be anxious,” she said.
 She “relayed” to Dash that I had to leave to go to work but that I would always return.
 She reassured me that his anxiety was just part of his personality and that he was very bonded to me.
 Sonya remarked that Dash was quite “bossy” in his communications.
 That’s my little guy!

 Finally, Sonya asked about “the large tabby cat that had passed on.”
 I had a large Maine Coon tabby cat named Sophie.
 I had put Sophie down after she ingested melamine tainted Iams cat food.
 This is on the website but would require a little digging.
 So, I don’t give it much credit.

 Would I do it again?

-Have you ever used animal communicators?
+Have you ever used an animal communicator?
 What do you think about it?
-Scam or the Real Deal?
-Scroll all the way down to leave a comment.
+Scam or the real deal?
+Scroll all the way down to leave a comment!